micycle1/SRPG/README.md

 # SRPG – Super Random Polygon Generator

 SRPG is a library that generates well-formed random polygons using a regular grid consisting of square cells.

-By default, SRPG generates orthogonal polygons on this grid.
-However, it can also produce octagonal polygons by cutting off corners with ±45° diagonals during the construction.
-Repeatedly cutting corners without the diagonal restriction yields an approximation of a smooth free-form curve.
-Moreover, SRPG can apply perturbations to generate polygons with axes-parallel edges whose vertices do not lie on a grid or generate polygons whose edges are not parallel to the coordinate axes.
+It starts with axis & grid-aligned basic rectangular shapes, but can systematically manipulate them through repeated corner-cutting and perturbations to create a variety of polygonal and curve-like shapes, both on the grid and with offset/rotated orientations.

 This library is based on *Martin Held*'s C [implementation](https://github.com/cgalab/genpoly-srpg).